Paying off $50,000 in Credit Card Debt

 This might be the most difficult option, if only because you must make every choice yourself, starting with the method you plan to use to attack your debt.

 Debt avalanche?
 Debt snowball?
 Zero-interest balance transfer?
 Set up your own monthly payment schedule?
 Mix-and-match?

-For the sake of this argument, we will assume you have six or seven credit cards that are maxed out or nearly maxed out at their spending limit of $10,000 and the total debt owed is $50,000.
-If the minimum payment due for each card was 2%, you would be paying $150-$200 per card, or a total of somewhere around $1,200 month.
+For the sake of this argument, we will assume you have six or seven credit cards that are maxed out, or nearly maxed out, at their spending limit of $10,000 and the total debt owed is $50,000.
+If the minimum payment due for each card was 2%, you would be paying $150-$200 per card, or a total of somewhere around $1,200 a month.
 That’s just for the minimum amount due!

 Here is a look at the pros and cons of some do-it-yourself repayment plans:

 Debt avalanche – The goal is to pay down debts with the highest-interest rates first because they cost you the most.
 You make minimum payments on each card, then devote whatever money is left in your monthly budget to paying off the card with the highest interest rate.
 When that card is paid off, move to the card with the next highest interest rate and keep going until you’ve paid off every card.
 Pros: You will save a lot of money paying off high interest rate cards first.
 Disciplined, on-time payments will be rewarded.
 Cons: The monthly payment on some high-interest cards can cripple your budget.
 It would be easy to get discouraged because it’s a slow process.